 Where to stay in Italy

-Luxury accommodation in Tuscany: The Country Relais & Spa Le Capanne in Tuscany would be a great choice for large families or a two family group.
+- Tuscany: The Country Relais & Spa Le Capanne in Tuscany would be a great choice for large families or a two family group.
 Tucked away in the countryside it’s perfect for families as it has a pool, a pizza oven and plenty of space to play as well as stunning views.
 Cots and highchairs are provided and babysitters can be arranged.
 Stays can be self-catered, full board or a combination of the two.
-You can read more about it in this honest review.
+You can read more about it in this candid review.